EspressoSystems/espresso-polygon-zkevm-demo/README.md

 and Data Availability (DA) instead of the Polygon zkEVM Sequencer and Ethereum L1 as DA.

-The is repo consists mainly of rust code, docker services and end-to-end tests to tie together the following code bases:
+The repo consists mainly of rust code, docker services and end-to-end tests to tie together the following code bases:

 - The [Espresso Sequencer](